martacav/minkball/README.md

 ## Introduction
 The minimum k-enclosing ball problem seeks the ball with smallest radius that contains at least k of m given points.
 This problem is NP-hard.
 This is the Matlab code of a branch-and-bound algorithm on the tree of the subsets of k points to solve this problem.
 Our method is able to solve the problem exactly in a short amount of time for small and medium sized datasets.
-For further information on the algorithm, please consult the respective paper (see Reference / Citation)
+For further information on the algorithm, please consult the respective paper (see Reference / Citation).

 ## Running the code
 To run the code, call function `run_MinkBall`:  `[rOpt, xOpt] = run_MinkBall(P, k, outputfile, options)`